Closing Tip: How to Drain the Hot Water Tank

 The water system must be drained properly when you winterize the cottage.
 Residual water in the hot water tank will freeze during the winter and may cause the tank to split or not function properly when you turn it on again in the spring.

-Water could also expand in the temperature and pressure relief valve on the side of the tank and cause it to crack.
+Water could also expand in the pressure-relief valve on the side of the tank and cause it to crack.

 The drain valve at the bottom of the tank might split, as well.